KingJuliusss/RT-Dose-Response/index.md

 <center>
 <img src="https://github.com/KingJuliusss/RT-Dose-Response/blob/main/fig%203.png?raw=true" width="450">  <br>
 </center>
-Minimization of the negative log-likelihood function is then performed, which for continuous data is minimization of nonlinear least squares, for response yi as a function of dose xi and with weights wi: <br>
+Minimization of the negative log-likelihood function is then performed, which for continuous data is minimization of nonlinear least squares, for response y<sub>i</sub> as a function of dose x<sub>i</sub> and with weights w<sub>i</sub>: <br>
 <center>
 <img src="https://github.com/KingJuliusss/RT-Dose-Response/blob/main/fig%204.png?raw=true" width="300">  <br>
 </center?
-Where b are the model parameters.
+Where beta are the model parameters.
 The Hessian matrix of second-order partial derivatives can be calculated to determine the variance-covariance matrix solution numerically [2]. <br>
 The author’s treatment of the actuarial local control data is not specified.
 The author’s provided tumor control probability equation was created as a function and modelled for small metastases outcome of 1-year LC using R package drc [2].
 Treating 1-year LC rates as a continuous variable produces results that differ than author’s results, with TCD50 of 15.6. <br> <br /> In fact, I notice that the author’s table EA1 would total to N=12,197 for ≤ 2.0 cm brain metastases; underneath this, table EA4 for ≤ 2.0 cm metastasis notes N=10,106 – an unexplained discrepancy. <br>
 <br /> <center>
 <img src="https://github.com/KingJuliusss/RT-Dose-Response/blob/main/drm%20bin.png?raw=true">  <br>